 In order to protect the mosaics a peristyle was constructed around and the two adjacent mosaics which was part of what we see today.
 A peristyle is a porch with continuous formation of rows of columns surrounding the perimeter of building or a courtyard.

-Excellent collection of preserved mosaic pavements which dates back to the first century BC.
+Excellent collection of preserved mosaic pavements which dates back to the 1st century BC.
 They were produced by well talented craftsmen with extremely fine techniques.
 They stand among the oldest and best compositions from the western Mediterranean.

 It was officially opened to the public in February 1882.
 It is one of the very first to be opened to the public.
 Various improvements were added to the museum and to create more space to exhibit the findings and material collected.